 Coming from a family of five sisters, and having spent ten years in an all-girls school, I know a fair amount about what goes on in the female psyche.
 One thing’s for sure, it’s not always pretty, which is ironic because that need to be “pretty” is precisely what is causing so much angst amongst many young minds today.

-Just last week a study by the NHS stated that the rate of eating disorder admissions in England’s hospitals had doubled in the last six years.
+Just recently, a study by the NHS stated that the rate of eating disorder admissions in England’s hospitals had doubled in the last six years.
 Odds are that the figures in Ireland aren’t far off that mark.
 Society has become obsessed with looking good, eating clean, and instant gratification, and this has led to an inappropriate preoccupation with how we appear to be seen within this “fishbowl” culture.

 If you have a daughter, regardless of her age, consider the advice below.
 The pressures posed by our out-of-whack world are acute, so if you want your daughter to stand strong, bear in mind that she’ll need some serious self-assurance and support to do it.